snotskie/ttrpg/site/src/index.md

 **Synchronous:** You may perform a Spark Stat Check using one of your Stats and one of the Stats of another willing character in the scene, so long as the chosen Stats are balanced and both characters have this ability.

+**Ascendant:** You may perform a Spark Stat Check using three Stats instead of two, so long as those Stats each use a $d8$ or larger.

 !!! details "DM Note: Replacing Abilities"
     Mechanically, there is no way for a character to lose or replace a Ability.
 However, you and your player may feel it is narratively appropriate to reflect their character's growth in response to powerful story events.
 How you rule the change of Abilities is up to you, as the best approach can vary from story to story.